-- Why customer experience matters
+- Why customer experience is important

-- Great customer experience
+- Examples of good customer experience

-- Improve customer experience
+- Customer experience strategy

-- Analyze and measure CX
+- Analyse and measure CX

 - Customer experience management

-What is meant by customer experience?
+What is customer experience?

 Customer experience (CX) is everything related to a business that affects a customer’s perception and feelings about it.

 “Customer experience is the sum of all the interactions that a customer has with an organisation over the life of the relationship with that company or with that brand.”
 Annette Franz, Founder and CEO of CX Journey